 - Avoid falls and be careful when bending and lifting heavy objects.
 Consider removing obstacles such as cords and rugs from your home, and be very mindful of your posture when lifting (including children).
 These tips can help you avoid fractures.

 - Avoid or at least decrease consumption of foods high in phosphorous, such as soda, chips, bacon, beer, crackers, white rice, bologna, and peanuts.
 Phosphorous can decrease your calcium absorption and weaken the bones.

 - Get enough calcium from dairy, broccoli, dark leafy greens, etc. Calcium is very important for building and protecting your bones.

 To read more, check out the ACA’s article Osteoporosis – Not Just an Elderly Disease.

-Absolute Wellness Center offers chiropractic medicine, sports medicine, physical rehabilitation, acupuncture, and massage.
+Absolute Wellness Center offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage.
 To learn more about how chiropractic care or our other services might benefit you in your recovery and health, give us a call at 541-484-5777.